 Jenny Sinclair was formerly a journalist with The Age and the Melbourne Times.
 She has had her fiction and non-fiction work published in Island, Verandah, The Best Australian Stories, and Wet Ink.

-BOOK(S): When We Think About Melbourne
+BOOK(S): Much Ado About Melbourne